 Immediately upon his release, he rejoined Bonnie and resumed his life of crime.
 This time, however, he chose smaller jobs, such as robbing grocery stores and gas stations.

 Later in 1932, Bonnie and Clyde began traveling with Raymond Hamilton, a young gunman.
 Hamilton left them several months later and was replaced by William Daniel Jones in November 1932.

 Ivan M. “Buck” Barrow, brother of Clyde, was released from the Texas State Prison on March 23, 1933, having been granted a full pardon by the governor.
 He quickly joined Clyde, bringing his wife, Blanche, so the group now numbered five persons.
-This gang embarked upon a series of bold robberies that made headlines across the country.
+This gang embarked upon a series of bold robberies that made headlines nationwide.
 They escaped capture in various encounters with the law.
 However, their activities made law enforcement efforts to apprehend them even more intense.
-During a shootout with police in Iowa on July 29, 1933, Buck Barrow was fatally wounded and Blanche was captured.
-Jones, who was frequently mistaken for “Pretty Boy” Floyd, was captured in November 1933 in Houston, Texas by the sheriff’s office.
+During a shootout with police in Iowa on July 29, 1933, Buck Barrow was fatally wounded, and Blanche was captured.
+Jones, frequently mistaken for “Pretty Boy” Floyd, was captured in November 1933 in Houston, Texas, by the sheriff’s office.
 Bonnie and Clyde went on together.

 The Bureau joined the chase for Bonnie and Clyde in 1933.
 Until then, they lacked the jurisdiction to get involved in what were local crimes.
 But in the spring of that year, they gathered evidence from a stolen car that had crossed state lines — and traced it to the elusive pair.
 That led to federal interstate car theft charges and enabled the FBI to officially join the manhunt in May 1933.